How to Talk to Doctors Without Being Dismissed

 • take slow breaths before answering

-• Briefly state up front if you are autistic or have a neurodivergent communication style so the doctor understands your baseline.
+• Briefly state up front if autism or a neurodivergent communication style affects presentation.

 • If you feel overwhelmed, name it directly: “I’m overloaded and having trouble speaking clearly, but the information is important.”